kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 You are required to have a minimum of 4 different types of PickUp objects for the player to interact with.

 For each of your 4 required PickUp type objects:
-1. Create a 2D sprite gameObject
+1. Create a 2D sprite gameObject.
+2. Set the Transform.Position values to x: 0,y: 0,z: 0
 2. Modify the PickUp.cs script file as needed:  Change the `PickupType` enums to match your game's theme and objects.
+3. Set the SpriteRenderer Sorting Layer to `Foreground`.
+4. If you will be using a Spawner, drag your PickUp around the screen to determine the range of X and Y values where this object can be spawned (for use in configuring the Spawner)
-3. Add the following **Components** to your PickUp GameObject:
+5. Add the following **Components** to your PickUp GameObject:
  - Collider2D:  with: `isTrigger` checked as true
  - Tag:  Hazard or Collectible
  - [PickUp.cs](/pickup_items.md) script
     - Set: PickupType from the dropdown
     - Set: value to assign point value

 Create a prefab of this object by dragging into your Resources folder.
-Remove all prefab objects from the game-scene
+Remove all prefab objects from the game-scene.
+Save your project.

 ###Spawner
 You are not required to use a spawner.
 But using one or more spawners may be the easiest method to have objects for the player to interact with, for each mini-game level.